kketrinaa/ISTQB-Certified-Tester-Foundation-Level-Syllabus-v4.0.1-Notes/README.md

 * **Test Completion** – finalizes testing activities, reports remaining issues, archives useful assets, and captures lessons learned.

 ### FL-1.4.2 (K2) Explain the impact of context on the test process
-Testing is not performed in isolation.
-Testing is also funded by stakeholders and its final goal is to help fulfill the stakeholders’ business needs.
-The way the testing is carried out will depend on a number of contextual factors including:
+Testing doesn't happen in isolation; it's part of the overall development process.
+The way testing is done is influenced by various contextual factors:
-* Stakeholders (needs, expectations, requirements, willingness to cooperate, etc.)
+* **Stakeholders** (needs, expectations, cooperation)
-* Team members (skills, knowledge, level of experience, availability, training needs, etc.)
+* **Team members** (skills, knowledge, experience, availability)
-* Business domain (criticality of the test object, identified risks, market needs, specific legal regulations, etc.)
+* **Business domain** (criticality, risks, market needs, regulations)
-* Technical factors (type of software, product architecture, technology used, etc.)
+* **Technical factors** (software type, architecture, technology)
-* Project constraints (scope, time, budget, resources, etc.)
+* **Project constraints** (scope, time, budget, resources)
-* Organizational factors (organizational structure, existing policies, practices used, etc.)
-* Software development lifecycle (engineering practices, development methods, etc.)
+* **Organizational factors** (structure, policies, practices)
+* **Software development lifecycle** (methods, practices)
-* Tools (availability, usability, compliance, etc.)
+* **Tools** (availability, usability)

-These factors will have an impact on many test-related issues, including: test strategy, test techniques used, degree of test automation, required level of coverage, level of detail of testware, test reporting, etc.
+These factors affect aspects like the test strategy, test techniques, test automation level, testware detail, and test reporting.

 ### FL-1.4.3 (K2) Differentiate the testware that supports the test activities
-Testware refers to all work products produced during test activities.
-Each test activity creates specific testware:
+Testware refers to the work products created from the test activities.
+Examples of testware include:
-* **Test planning work products** include: test plan, test schedule, risk register, entry criteria and exit criteria.
-Risk register is a list of risks together with risk likelihood, risk impact and information about risk mitigation.
-Test schedule, risk register, entry criteria and exit criteria are often a part of the test plan.
+* **Test planning work products:** test plan, test schedule, risk register, entry criteria and exit criteria.
-* **Test monitoring and test control work products** include: test progress reports, documentation of control directives and information about risks.
+* **Test monitoring and test control work products:** test progress reports, control directives documentation, risk information.
-* **Test analysis work products** include: (prioritized) test conditions (e.g., acceptance criteria), and defect reports regarding defects in the test basis (if not fixed directly).
+* **Test analysis work products:** (prioritized) test conditions (e.g., acceptance criteria), defect reports for defects in the test basis.
-* **Test design work products** include: (prioritized) test cases, test charters, coverage items, test data requirements and test environment requirements.
+* **Test design work products:** (prioritized) test cases, test charters, coverage items, test data requirements, test environment requirements.
-* **Test implementation work products** include: test procedures, manual and automated test scripts, test suites, test data, test execution schedule, and test environment items.
-Examples of test environment items include: stubs, drivers, simulators, and service virtualizations.
+* **Test implementation work products:** test procedures, manual and automated test scripts, test suites, test data, test execution schedule, test environment items (e.g., stubs, drivers, simulators, service virtualizations).
-* **Test execution work products** include: test logs, and defect reports.
+* **Test execution work products:** test logs, defect reports.
-* **Test completion work products** include: test completion report, action items for improvement of subsequent projects or iterations, documented lessons learned, and change requests (e.g., as product backlog items).
+* **Test completion work products:** test completion report, action items for improvement, documented lessons learned, change requests.

 ### FL-1.4.4 (K2) Explain the value of maintaining traceability
-Maintaining traceability throughout the test process provides a clear link between the _test basis_ (e.g., requirements, risks), the related _testware_ (test conditions, test cases), _test results_, and _defects_.
+To effectively monitor and control testing, it's crucial to maintain traceability between elements in the test basis (e.g., requirements, user stories), associated testware (test conditions, risks, test cases), test results, and defects.

-In addition to evaluating coverage, good traceability makes it possible to determine the impact of changes, facilitates audits, and helps meet IT governance criteria.
-Good traceability also makes test progress reports and test completion reports more easily understandable by including the status of test basis elements.
-This can also assist in communicating the technical aspects of testing to stakeholders in an understandable manner.
+Good traceability is valuable because it:

+* Supports coverage evaluation, especially if measurable coverage criteria are defined in the test basis.
+These criteria act as KPIs for achieving test objectives.
+For example, tracing test cases to requirements shows coverage of requirements.
+* Helps evaluate the level of residual risk by tracing test results to risks.
+* Makes it possible to determine the impact of changes.
+* Facilitates audits and meeting IT governance criteria.
+* Makes test progress and completion reports easier to understand for stakeholders by showing the status of test basis elements.
-Traceability ensures transparency, improves control, and supports better decision-making throughout the test process.
-Traceability provides information to assess product quality, process capability, and project progress against business goals.
+* Provides information to assess product quality, process capability, and project progress against business goals.

 ### FL-1.4.5 (K2) Compare the different roles in testing
+This syllabus covers two main roles in testing: a test management role and a testing role.
+The tasks assigned to these roles depend on the project context, team skills, and organization.

-**1. The test management role** takes overall responsibility for the test process, test team and leadership of the test activities.
-The test management role is mainly focused on the activities of test planning, test monitoring, test control and test completion.
+* **The test management role** has overall responsibility for the test process, team, and leadership.
+They focus on test planning, monitoring, control, and completion.
+In Agile, some tasks may be done by the team, while others (spanning multiple teams or the organization) may be done by test managers outside the team.

-**2. The testing role** takes overall responsibility for the engineering (technical) aspect of testing.
-The testing role is mainly focused on the activities of test analysis, test design, test implementation and test execution.
+* **The testing role** is responsible for the engineering/technical aspects of testing, focusing on test analysis, design, implementation, and execution.

-Different people may take on these roles at different times.
-For example, the test management role can be performed by a team leader, by a test manager, by a development manager, etc. It is also possible for one person to take on the roles of testing and test management at the same time.
+These roles can be performed by different people or one person, depending on the context.
+For example, a team leader, test manager, or development manager could fill the test management role.

 ### 1.5 Essential Skills and Good Practices in Testing
 ### FL-1.5.1 (K2) Give examples of the generic skills required for testing
-While being generic, the following skills are particularly relevant for testers:
+While many skills are valuable, some are particularly important for testers:
-* Testing knowledge (to increase effectiveness of testing, e.g., by using test techniques)
+* **Testing knowledge:** Using test techniques effectively.
-* Thoroughness, carefulness, curiosity, attention to details, being methodical (to identify defects, especially the ones that are difficult to find)
+* **Thoroughness, carefulness, curiosity, attention to details, being methodical:** Finding defects, especially hard-to-find ones.
-* Good communication skills, active listening, being a team player (to interact effectively with all stakeholders, to convey information to others, to be understood, and to report and discuss defects)
+* **Good communication skills, active listening, being a team player:** Interacting effectively with stakeholders, conveying information, reporting defects constructively.
-* Analytical thinking, critical thinking, creativity (to increase effectiveness of testing)
+* **Analytical thinking, critical thinking, creativity:** Increasing testing effectiveness.
-* Technical knowledge (to increase efficiency of testing, e.g., by using appropriate test tools)
+* **Technical knowledge:** Increasing testing efficiency (e.g., using tools).
-* Domain knowledge (to be able to understand and to communicate with end users/business representatives)
+* **Domain knowledge:** Understanding and communicating with users/business representatives.

+Testers often deliver bad news, making communication skills critical.
+Information about defects should be communicated constructively to avoid defensiveness and confirmation bias.

 ### FL-1.5.2 (K1) Recall the advantages of the whole team approach
-In the whole team approach any team member with the necessary knowledge and skills can perform any task, and everyone is responsible for quality.
+In the **whole team approach** any team member with the necessary knowledge and skills can perform any task, and everyone is responsible for quality.
 The team members share the same workspace (physical or virtual), as co-location facilitates communication and interaction.

-The whole team approach improves:
-* Team dynamics,
-* Enhances communication and collaboration,
-* Creates synergy.
+Benefits include improved team dynamics, enhanced communication/collaboration, and synergy.

 ### FL-1.5.3 (K2) Distinguish the benefits and drawbacks of independence of testing
+A certain level of **independence of testing** can make testers more effective at finding defects due to different cognitive biases than the author.
+However, independence doesn't replace familiarity; developers can efficiently find defects in their own code.

+Degrees of independence:
+No independence: Tested by the author.
-Work products can be tested by their author (no independence), by the author's peers from the same team (some independence), by testers from outside the author's team but within the organization (high independence), or by testers from outside the organization (very high independence).
+Some independence: Tested by peers from the same team.
+High independence: Tested by testers from outside the author's team but within the organization.
+Very high independence: Tested by testers from outside the organization.
+For most projects, multiple levels of independence are best (e.g., developers doing component testing, test team doing system testing, business representatives doing acceptance testing).

-**Benefits of independent testing:**
+**Benefits of independence:**
-* Independent testers are more likely to uncover different defects due to their different perspectives and cognitive biases.
+Independent testers are more likely to find different types of defects due to different backgrounds, perspectives, and biases.
-* They can challenge assumptions made during development and provide an objective view of the system.
+Independent testers can challenge assumptions made during specification and implementation.
-* Multiple levels of independence (e.g., developers testing components, testers testing the system) can improve overall test effectiveness.

-**Drawbacks of independent testing:**
+**Drawbacks of independence:**
-* Independent testers may become isolated from the development team, reducing collaboration and creating communication issues.
-* It can lead to an adversarial mindset, where developers and testers are seen as being in opposition.
+Isolation from the development team can lead to poor collaboration, communication problems, or adversarial relationships.
-* Developers might lose a sense of ownership over product quality.
+Developers might lose a sense of responsibility for quality.
-* Independent testers may be viewed as bottlenecks or even blamed for delays in delivery.
+Independent testers can be seen as a bottleneck or blamed for delays.

 <br>